MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 2 - Install WebView2 SDK

-Now let's add the WebView2 SDK into the project.
-For the developer preview, you can install the Win32 SDK via Nuget.
+Now let's add the WebView2 SDK to the project.
+For the preview, you can install the Win32 SDK via Nuget.

 1. Right click the project and click **Manage Nuget Packages**.